Equilibration of objective observables in a dynamical model of quantum measurements: Discussion Conclusions

-In this work, we showed how to obtain the set of observables -- \textit{objectifying observables} -- which optimally encode measurement statistics from the system being measured.
-For example, in a Stern-Gerlach experiment, the objectifying observables would be the position of the particles upon impact with the screen.
+In this work, we provided tangible process towards quantifying specific parts of the MEH.
+We do so by defining the set of \textit{objectifying observables}, which optimally encode measurement statistics from the system being measured.
+For example, in a Stern-Gerlach experiment, the objectifying observables would be the position of the particles, with the spontaneous, uncontrolled equilibration happening when the particles interact with the photographic plate at the screen.
 From this position observable, we learn the measurement outcome (the spin) of the particle.
-Applying this to the equilibrium state, we solve the question of how, under the MEH, macroscopic, equilibrating observables can encode the measurement outcome.
+Applying this to the equilibrium state, we solve the question of how macroscopic, equilibrating observables can encode the measurement outcome -- a question whose answer is vital for the tenability of the MEH.

 We then constructed an error bound on the measurement with respect to the objectifying observables.
 We use numerical methods to find that this error decreases as the environment dimension increases and importantly, when the environment is coarse-grained.
 These results indicate the objectifying observables readily equilibrate for large Hilbert spaces of the environment.